PredixDev/predix-seed/README.md

 Dashboard Seed is an application that uses Px Web Components inside a [Polymer](https://www.polymer-project.org) web application.
 It runs on the [Express](http://expressjs.com/) web server.

+# What is the Polymer Seed App?
+The Polymer Seed App is a starter kit aimed to accelerate Predix web application development.
+It provides fundamental code and examples on features such as branding, theming, layout, navigation, responsiveness, organization of views, data presentation and micro-services integration, to name some.
+Predix web application projects can directly use or customize these pre-built features to achieve prototype or production state much faster than through building everything from scratch.
+And while the seed app provides working examples on such features based on best practices, it also allows for their easy addition, omission or replacement.
+This provides a framework that is both solid and flexible, and lets developers focus on implementing functionality, instead of having to make boilerplate concerns work.

+As its name indicates the Polymer Seed App is built on Polymer (www.polymer-project.org).
+Based on web technology standards, Polymer aims to use native browser capabilities as much as possible over JavaScript implementations.
+And where there are differences in what features browser brands currently offer, polyfills are provided towards consistent cross-browser behavior.
+By adopting the Polymer strategy for the frontend the seed app ensures the highest consistency in application behavior across browsers, as well as compatibility with future standards.

+Much of the frontend components provided in Polymer Seed App are from Predix UI Components (http://predixdev.github.io/predix-ui/), which are also built on Polymer and web component technology.
+These re-usable UI building blocks have been designed to provide for the most common user interface patterns.
+Both built upon Polymer, the seed app and Px Components work together out-of-the-box.
+Px Components can be used independently, or in combination with one another and with the Seed App.
+This allows consistent behavior, look-and-feel, and high code re-use.

+The backend of the Polymer Seed App is implemented as a NodeJS/Express web server.
+It presently includes a minimal set of public modules and a couple of Predix-specific modules for session and proxy concerns.
+Similar to the frontend the backend code base is also highly-customizable, even replaceable by another server application, if so desired.
+NodeJS (nodejs.org) is a server-side application framework based on JavaScript.
+It enjoys strong growth and huge adoption in the Open-Source community.

 ## Getting Started

 ### Get the source code